SachaCR/denock/README.md

 - `port`: optional port to intercept
 - `path`: optional, is the path of the query
 - `queryParams`?: optional, object that contains URL query parameters
-- `headers`: optional, Not implemented yet.
+- `headers`: optional.
+Is an array of objects representing headers
 - `requestBody`: optional, this is the body that the request must contains to be intercepted
 - `replyStatus`?: optional, default 200, this is the status code that will be returned on interception
 - `responseBody`: this is the body that will be returned on interception;